StringManolo/JunkGraveyard/README.md

 -You can add the prism.js file at subfolder and name it js then add the prism.js file inside.

+-You can add the download.php file at subfolder and name it php then add the download.php file inside.

 The webpage folder should be:

 css (folder)

 js (folder)

+php (folder)

 SMGSC.php (file)